What You Need To Know About iOS 12’s Provisional Notifications

 This is a great opportunity for apps to connect with a target base they wouldn’t normally have access to.
 With that in mind, it’s crucial that you continue to send out engaging, highly personalized notifications that put your user’s schedule and convenience first.

-In all of these aspects, OpenBack provides the ideal solution for you to take maximum advantage of iOS’s new Provisional Notifications feature.
-With our hybrid approach to delivering notifications, boosted by machine learning and complex use of device-side data, we guarantee the tools you need to tailor your notifications to the users who will benefit most from them.
+OpenBack provides the ideal solution for you to optimize iOS’s new Provisional Notifications feature.
+Our hybrid approach to delivering notifications employs machine learning and edge computing to give you the tools you need to hyper-personalize your notifications to the users who will benefit most from them.
 Read more about our unique product, or check out our FAQ for some quick answers.